Valeri Karpov, lead maintainer of Mongoose, got into software development by way of Pokémon.

 One way to help people take more pride in the work?
 Val thinks it helps for people to see benefit their projects are providing to users.

 “Tidelift is going the right way and is more focused on providing value to customers who are willing to pay for open source rather than asking for donations,” Val said.
 “I always felt weird about soliciting donations because I feel that it’s not providing additional value to users.”

 That’s why he was an early maintainer to sign up to provide support for Mongoose through the Tidelift Subscription.

-Another area Val thinks people in the open source community should focus on is better tech writing.
+Another area Val thinks people in the open source community should focus on is better tech writing and good docs.